starlilyth/Linux-PoolManager/README.md

 A4: Press 'Clear All Graphs' on the settings page.
 It will take about ten minutes for the graphs to clear and start redrawing.

-Q5: How do I change the default page password?

-A5: Your htpasswd file is in /var, so you can do: 'htpasswd /var/htpasswd username', where username is the name you want to manage.

-Q6: How do I disable the default page password?
+Q5: How do I disable the default page password?
 I dont want it anymore.

-A6: Edit /etc/apache2/sites-available/default-ssl and comment out "Require valid-user", near the top.
+A5: Edit /etc/apache2/sites-available/default-ssl and comment out "Require valid-user", near the top.
 Then do 'apachectl restart'.

-Q7: Why doesnt PoolManager let me: save a pool as X priority/switch to a dead pool/save priority list on restart?
+Q6: Why doesnt PoolManager let me: save a pool as X priority/switch to a dead pool/save priority list on restart?

-A7: PoolManager only mirrors what cgminer can do, via the API, these are things that cgminer doesnt do, and are non-trivial to implement yet.
+A6: PoolManager only mirrors what cgminer can do, via the API, these are things that cgminer doesnt do, and are non-trivial to implement yet.
 As development progresses in some other areas, some of this may be easier, and I will add it.

 -----